What is the Casco Bay Trail?

 Our vision for the Casco Bay Trail is an off-road bicycle and pedestrian trail network connecting Portland, Lewiston-Auburn, and Brunswick, Maine.

 This 24-mile segment will run from Portland through Falmouth, Cumberland, Yarmouth, Freeport, and Brunswick.
-At its southern gateway, the Casco Bay Trail will link to the Back Cove and Eastern Promenade Trails through Portland, and continuing to the Eastern Trail from South Portland through Kennebunk and points south.
-At its northern gateway, it will link to the Androscoggin Bicycle and Pedestrian Path in Brunswick and Topsham, as well as the proposed Merrymeeting Trail, connecting Topsham with the Kennebec River Rail Trail in Gardiner, and on to Augusta and points north.
+At its southern gateway, the Casco Bay Trail will link to the Back Cove and Eastern Promenade Trails through Portland, and to the Eastern Trail from South Portland to Kennebunk and points south.
+At its northern gateway, it will link to the Androscoggin Bicycle and Pedestrian Path in Brunswick and Topsham, as well as the proposed Merrymeeting Trail, connecting Brunswick and Topsham with the Kennebec River Rail Trail in Gardiner, and on to Augusta and points north.
 Midway, it crosses the West Side Trail, the Beth Condon Pathway, and Royal River Park.

 The Casco Bay Trail will transform the communities it passes through, providing a valuable new resource for recreation, transportation, commuting, exercise, environmental stewardship, tourism, and healthy lifestyles.